Booted Bantam Standards

 The Silver Millefleur

 Markings and pattern as described for the Gold Millefleur, but with a pure silver white ground colour.

-Other colours exist that are not currently standardised in the UK.
-These include Blue Millefleur, Blue Partridge, Blue-Buff Columbian, Buff, buff Columbian, Columbian, Creole, Gold Duckwing, Partridge, Pile, Red, Red Mottled, and Silver Duckwing.
+Many other colours are found in the UK, Germany, The Netherlands and France.
+These include Barred, Blue Millefleur, Blue Partridge, Blue Mottled, Buff, Buff Columbian, Columbian, Crele, Gold Duckwing, Partridge, Pyle, Red, Red Mottled, and Silver Duckwing.